Energy Monitoring

 The amount of energy consumed vs the number of unit produced for any given time frame.

 The amount of energy consumed vs the number of productive hours achieved by a station.
-The this useful for comparing the relative efficiency between similar stations.
+This is useful for comparing the relative efficiency between similar stations.